Amsterdam/design-system/packages/css/src/dialog/README.md

 ## Guidelines

-Use modals sparingly because they interrupt the user's workflow.
+- Use Dialog sparingly, because it interrupts the user's workflow.
+- Use Dialog for short and non-frequent tasks.
+For common tasks consider using the main flow.

 ## Keyboard Support